lukecav/acf-gravity-forms-add-on/README.md

 To use the the field you just need to know how advanced custom fields work.
 You can check out [their documentation](https://www.advancedcustomfields.com/resources/)

-The Gravityforms Add-on returns either an single form object / id or an array of objects / id's Now we know that we can easily use it to build our fields :)
+The Gravity forms Add-on returns either an single form object / id or an array of objects / id's Now we know that we can easily use it to build our fields :)

 #### If you return an ID